10 steps to quit smoking

 Benefits to grandparents

 Kids aren’t the only ones who benefit from a grandparent’s time and devotion.
-A recent study showed that seniors who babysit live longer and experience less depression.
-Being a grandparent can improve a senior’s health because:
+Studies show that seniors who babysit live longer and experience less depression.
+Being a grandparent can improve a senior’s health for these reasons:

 Whether they’re walking to the park or explaining long division, interacting with kids can help an older adult stay physically active and mentally sharp.
 While overdoing it can cause fatigue or stress, finding a good balance in caregiving can make a big difference in a grandparent’s overall health.